romkatv/powerlevel10k/README.md

 Run `p10k configure` to pick the best style for your new font.

-_Using a different terminal and know how to set font for it?
+_Using a different terminal and know how to set the font for it?
 Share your knowledge by sending a PR to expand the list!_

 ## Try it in Docker